metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Format to use for the rendered values in this column.
 TBD how the format strings looks like.
 	Format string `json:"format,omitempty"`

+	// Datatype of values in this column.
+Defaults to 'string' if not specified.
+	//
+	// POSSIBLE VALUES: `string`, `number`, `boolean`, `unixTimestampUTC` Type string `json:"type,omitempty"`

+	// Width of this column in characters (hint only).
+	Width int `json:"width,omitempty"`
 } // struct ColumnDescriptor

 ```